e-conomic/vml-docs/docs/autosuggest2.md

 #### Training on create

 When creating a dataset - and including data in the create request - a training session will be started within 1 minute.
-If you append data to the dataset within the first minute - the logic for training on append will kick on.
+If you append data to the dataset within the first minute - an extra minute will be added to the wait up to a maximum of 5 minutes.

 #### Training on append

 When you append data to a dataset - a training will be kicked off within 1 hour of the append.
-If you append during this time window, the training will be postponed for an additional hour - up to a maximum delay of 5 hours.
+If you append during this time window, the training will be postponed for an additional hour - up to a maximum delay of 6 hours.

 ### Debugging